Command Line

 txtx run my-runbook.tx

 This example directly executes a Runbook called my-runbook.tx.
-Runbooks can also be grouped together, given descriptions, and supplied environment variables by creating a txtx manifest.
+Runbooks can also be grouped together, given descriptions, and supplied inputs by creating a txtx manifest.
 Use the txtx new command to create a manifest.
 To execute a Runbook that is declared in a manifest, navigate to the manifest directory and run:

 txtx run my-runbook